makrai/notes/park21-vad-from-categ-emo.md

 ## Predicting Continuous VAD Scores (Fig. 1d)

-* We compute the expectations of each predicted conditional distributions of V, A, D dimension to predict the continuous VAD scores
+* We compute the expectations of each predicted conditional distris of V, A, D to predict the continuous VAD scores

 ## Predicting Categorical Emotion Labels (Fig.  1c)

 * pick
-  * the emotion label with the maximum prob among labels (single-label, Eq 9) or
+  * single-label, Eq 9: the emotion label with the maximum prob
-  * multiple labels with probability over a certain threshold (multi-label)
+  * multiple labels: those with probability over a certain threshold
     * The threshold is a hyperparameter of the model, set to 0.51/3
     * ie geometric mean of the three distributions